MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Additionally:

-- If you are using single sign-on, you will need to sign out from Windows and sign in with your different user account after editing the registry.
-The Azure Information Protection client will automatically authenticate by using your currently signed in user account.
+- If you are using single sign-on, you must sign out from Windows and sign in with your different user account after editing the registry.
+The Azure Information Protection client then automatically authenticates by using your currently signed in user account.

 - If you want to reinitialize the environment for the Azure Rights Management service (also known as bootstrapping), you can do this by using the **Reset** option from the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).